Love Rendezvous

-"Love Rendezvous" is a song by British band M People, released in October 1995 by Deconstruction as the fourth single from their third album, Bizarre Fruit/Bizarre Fruit II (1994).
+"Love Rendezvous" is a song by British band M People, released in October 1995 by Deconstruction Records as the fourth single from their third album, Bizarre Fruit/Bizarre Fruit II (1994).
 Written by Mike Pickering, Paul Heard and Heather Small, and produced by M People, the song was released on 14 October after the band's world tour.
 It peaked at number thirty two on the UK Singles Chart and number 59 on the Eurochart Hot 100.
 The music video for the song was directed by Matthew Amos and filmed in Rio de Janeiro, Brazil.

 Background

 Since the release of "Search for the Hero" four months previously, the band had relentlessly continued a world tour, played to sell-out Summer festivals in the UK, Belgium and Sweden.
 They then created a new radio and master mix for "Love Rendezvous", the fourth single from the album and a new track (the band's live favourite), a cover of The Small Faces' "Itchycoo Park".
 Like "Search for the Hero", the band re-edited the funky Bizarre Fruit version of "Love Rendezvous" to create a more radio-friendly pop version with the additional trademark sax ad-lib.
 This would delay the release of the single, which was originally planned for a released on 18 September 1995 but pushed back two weeks.
 This gave them time to prepare for a re-release of the already double platinum album to a deluxe edition called Bizarre Fruit II, which would feature the same tracks as before, new artwork and the new radio edit of "Search for the Hero" and the new master mixes of "Love Rendezvous" and "Itchycoo Park" as well as an additional second Live and Remixed CD.